 The steel blade cut into Sandy's shirt a little.
-The individual threads seemed to slide up the blade one by one, stretching until they parted.
+The individual threads seemed to slide up the blade one by

 The thing stared up at Smith for a moment, then it flashed a quick, silvery grin.

 "All right," he said, "You've got me.
 I want to live, same as anybody; I'll deal.
 What do I have to do?"